ghacks Technology News

 Multiple Browser Bundling With Windows Is Stupid

-How would the EU suggest to keep the web browsers up to date?
+How would the EU suggest to keep web browsers up to date?
 They would lock out users without Internet connection if they would make the decision to download the web browser during installation.
-If the web browsers come bundled they might need an update immediately after installation.
-Not all web browsers perform automatic update installations though.

 Experienced users on the other hand will not benefit from this proposal as well.
-One of the first tasks after installing an operating system is to download a web browser.
+One of the first tasks of many after installing Windows on a computer is to download a different web browser to avoid having to use Internet Explorer.

-If they would force Microsoft into doing this they should also force the developers of other operating systems to do the same.
+If the EU forces Microsoft into doing this they should also force the developers of other operating systems to do the same.
 Force Apple to include Internet Explorer as an alternative, force Linux distributions to display other web browsers as an option.

 But there is another thing that needs to be discussed.
 Why stop with web browsers?
 What about developers of calculators, media players, task managers or text editors?
-Should not they have the same right of inclusion if the web browser developers get it?
+Should not they have the same right of inclusion if web browser companies get it?

 I personally think something should have been done back in the last century when Microsoft began distributing Internet Explorer with Windows.
 What’s your take on the issue?